-A range of walking/running activities tailored to all abilities.
+A range of walking/running activities designed to develop strength and endurance, for all abilities.
 Students required to run/walk three times a week in scheduled class time and to keep an exercise log.
 Course may be repeated for credit.
 1.5 (non-academic) Credits.
 Spring.
+H.J.
+Bryntesson

-Physical Education 115.
+\Physical Education 115.
 Intercollegiate Men's Soccer.